vorner/rust-presentations/101_for_cpp.md

 * Expanding the horizons
   - Techniques and patterns used in one can help in the other

+???

+* It's clear I want to talk about Rust, but why to C++ people?
+* Last resort: allows doing high performance, crazy, insane and such
+* C++ devs are one of the people coming to Rust, people from high-level languages needing fast programs another.

 ---

 # About the talk

+* To introduce what Rust is
 * Mostly on the intuitive level
   - No time for fine rigorous details
   - Rust doesn't have a standard